yoris29/web-challenges/CONTRIBUTING.md

 **You're now officially contributing like a professional developer!** 💙

 Keep practicing, keep submitting, and most importantly - **keep learning**.
-Each challenge makes you stronger, and every Pull Request builds your confidence.
+Each challenge makes you stronger, every command you learn builds your skills, and every Pull Request builds your confidence.

 **Welcome to the developer community!** 🚀